KxSystems/nano/README.md

 The results are saved as text files in a sub-directory set by environment variable `RESULTDIR` (by default it is `results`).
 Each run of the `mthread.sh` saves its results in a new directory, timestamped `mmdd_HHMM`, rounded to the nearest minute.
 Detailed results, including write rates, small IOPS tests, and so on, are contained in the output files (one per system under test) in the `results/mmdd_HHMM-mmdd_HHMM/RES-` files.

-File `results/mmdd_HHMM-mmdd_HHMM/aggregates-HOSTNAME` picks a few important metrics from the detailed result files.
+File `results/mmdd_HHMM-mmdd_HHMM/aggregates-HOSTNAME` aggregates (calculates the average) the throughput metrics from the detailed result files.
+Column `accuracy` tries to capture the impact of [offset problem](#accuracy).
+For each test, it calculates the maximal difference of start times and divides it by the average test elapsed times.

 ### log files